LisaC1234/FusionsEvents/README.md

 --target : If information about the chromosome is given, the targetted chromosome will be displayed ('all' will display the whole network)
 --gProfiler : should be the organisme to use for the g:Profiler analysis. (help at https://biit.cs.ut.ee/gprofiler/page/organism-list)
 ```
+## To change the parameters for CompositeSearch :
+The parameters are in the header of the "Code/applyCompositeSearch.py" file, it is therefore easy to change them.
+Change them carefully, because the output file will be replaced, and it is not possible to know afterward the parameters that were used in a particular computation.

 ## Exemple :
 ```diff